super-simon/kinoreactor/README.md

 ### 📚 Detailed Movie Information

 ### 📱 Responsive Design
-- **Mobile-Friendly:** Enjoy MovieFlix on any device, with a responsive design that ensures a smooth experience on both desktop and mobile.
+- **Mobile-Friendly:** Enjoy KINOREACTOR on any device, with a responsive design that ensures a smooth experience on both desktop and mobile.
-- **Progressive Web App (PWA):** Install MovieFlix on your device for a native app-like experience with offline support.
+- **Progressive Web App (PWA):** Install KINOREACTOR on your device for a native app-like experience with offline support.

 ## Technical Specifications